Pliny II.14

 perire: complimentary infinitive with incipiebat.

-incipiebat: perhaps an inceptive imperfect "was beginning to begin" or
+incipiebat: perhaps an inceptive imperfect "was just beginning" (471c).

 prope: modifies funditus.